shane-borden/pgbouncer-container/README.md

 List the artifacts.
 For example, in GCP:
  - gcloud artifacts docker images list [repo url] --include-tags

+Update the values.yaml (images.repository) with the proper docker repository.
+For example in GCP my docker repo is:
+ - us-central1-docker.pkg.dev/db-black-belts-playground-01/pgbouncer-docker/pgbouncer

 ### Prepare the Postgres Database

 Create a user to be used by pgBouncer for authentication.
 This user will only have permissions to read the pg_shadow table via a function.